 CBD, on the other hand, offers a much safer way to fight pain.
 Not only does it reduce inflammation, but it also acts on vanilloid TRPV1 receptors and opioid receptors to alter pain signaling in the brain (5).
 As a result, the pain becomes manageable.
 Another receptor involved in pain control is the 5-HT1A serotonin receptor, whose activity also happens to be modulated by CBD (6).

 The risk of addiction is nonexistent when it comes to using CBD for pain relief.
-In fact, some studies have shown that CBD may help treat withdrawal symptoms and compulsive behaviors in people addicted to alcohol, heroin, and opioids.
+In fact, some studies have shown that CBD should not be taken with alcohol but it may help treat alcohol withdrawal symptoms as well as with heroin and opioids with their compulsive behaviors.

 CBD for Pre-workout

-Aside from its anti-inflammatory and pain-relieving properties, CBD is also capable of boosting the user’s focus and overall performance.
+Aside from its anti-inflammatory and pain-relieving properties, CBD is also capable of boosting the user’s energy, focus, and performance.
 In essence, people who take CBD before workouts describe this sensation as being able to focus on here-and-now.
 Whether you run long distances, lift weights, or engage in activities that require endurance, CBD may prove useful.

 CBD for Appetite Control